callowayproject/bump-my-version/README.md

 2. `github-token` - The GitHub token to use for committing and tagging.
 This is optional.

 Output:
-1. `bump` - Boolean flag for whether the version was bumped.
+1. `bumped` - Boolean flag for whether the version was bumped.
-2. `version` - [TODO] The new version number.
+2. `previous-version` - Version before bump was performed.
+3. `current-version` - Version after performing bump.

 If you want to ensure that workflows set up with on-push trigger will also start based on those newly pushed commits or tags, you need to provide a custom PAT (`github-token`).
 See [here](https://github.com/orgs/community/discussions/25702).